Our Sustainability Story

 Once the heated mold is sealed shut, the rubber is vulcanized.
 The mold is then rotated into the heating chamber to provide uniformity.
 To ensure cleanliness, each core is repeatedly washed to prevent contamination of allergens and remove proteins and residue.
 It is heated dry.

-Drying, Testing & Tracking
+Testing & Tracking

 Variations are not tolerated.
 Every core is tested for density in multiple locations.
 Each core is then catalogued and labeled for individual tracking.